Twin Hills Gold Project Overview

 Notes on mineral resource reporting:

-1. Figures are rounded to the appropriate level of precision for the reporting of mineral resources.
-Mineral resources are stated as in situ dry tonnes.
+2. Mineral resources are stated as in situ dry tonnes.
 All figures are in metric tonnes.

-3. The mineral resource is reported within a conceptual pit shell determined using a gold price of US$1,800/oz and conceptual parameters and costs to support assumptions relating to reasonable prospects for eventual economic extraction:
+4. The mineral resource is reported within a conceptual pit shell determined using a gold price of US$1,800/oz and conceptual parameters and costs to support assumptions relating to reasonable prospects for eventual economic extraction:

-4. 4% royalty (3% government royalty and 1% export levy)
+a.
+4% royalty (3% government royalty and 1% export levy)

-5. Selling costs of US$2.75/oz Au
+b.
+Selling costs of US$2.75/oz

-8. G&A cost of US$4.00/t run of mine mineralized material
+e.
+G&A cost of US$4.00/t run of mine ore

-9. Slope angle of 48° in weathered rock and 55° in fresh rock
+f.
+Slope angle of 48° in weathered rock and 55° in fresh rock

-10. 90% recovery of Au from CIL circuit
+g.
+90% gold recovery from CIL circuit

-PFS Overview and Financial Analysis
+DFS Overview and Financial Analysis

-Table 2: Prefeasibility Study Economic Assessment Summary
+Table 2: Definitive Feasibility Study Economic Assessment Summary

 The financial model was completed on a 100% project basis and includes a 3% gross royalty and 1% export levy to the Namibian government.
-The economic analysis carried out for the Project uses a cash flow model at a base gold price of US$1,700/oz and a 5% discount rate.
+The economic analysis carried out for the Project uses a cash flow model at a base gold price of US$1,750/oz and a 5% discount rate.

 A sensitivity analysis utilising a range of gold prices and operating variables was completed.